mripv6/piperInstall/README.md

 is a standard format for voice models and stands fro Open Neural Network Exchange.
 There are other command line switches you can play with.

+Note - export_and_test.py will work under WSL.
+However, aplay will not.
+So you have to copy the test wav file somewhere under Windows to try.

 ```
 cd ~/piper1-gpl
 source ~/piper1-gpl/src/python/.venv/bin/activate"